 A roost is a structure that bats use for shelter.
 In summer, groups of adult females roost together in maternity colonies to give birth and raise their young.
 Maternity roosts must be warm to promote growth of the young bat pups, which is why buildings and attics are popular roost sites for species such as the little brown bat.

 Locating maternity roost sites is an important first step toward monitoring summer bat populations.
 Once a roost has been located, bats can be counted as they emerge in the evening to go forage.
+In response to the recent arrival of White-nose Syndrome (WNS) to Washington, the Alaska Center for Conservation Science initiated a bat maternity roost monitoring program during the summer of 2016.
+See below for information on how you can help.

 If you have a roost in your building that has become a nuisance, see Living With Bats.